On this page

 If the appointment letter states that your testing will take 90 minutes or more it will request that you:

 - have your ears checked for wax at the GP surgery.
 Your ears need to be completely free of wax.

-- do not take alcohol 48 before your appointment
+- do not take alcohol or recreational drugs 36 hours before your appointment.

 What happens at your appointment